crueter-ci/FFmpeg/README.md

 ```

 You may additionally specify a `URL_HASH` with sha1, sha256, or sha512.
 Downloads containing the file's sums are included in each release and can be fetched programmatically.

+To link your project to FFmpeg, simply link to the `FFmpeg::FFmpeg` INTERFACE target.

 ## Building